 - Aston Villa FC has the largest single stand behind a goal in Europe with 13,500 seats in the Holte End.
 Aston Villa will also host Olympic football in 2012

-- The National Exhibition Centre (NEC) and the Barclaycard Arena (formerly NIA) provide an infrastructure superior to any in the UK with the capability to sustain major events including, in recent years, the World Indoor Championship Athletics and the International Horse of the Year Show; The NEC has also hosted Davis Cup tennis.
+- The National Exhibition Centre (NEC) and Arena Birmingham provide an infrastructure superior to any in the UK with the capability to sustain major events including, in recent years, the World Indoor Championship Athletics and the International Horse of the Year Show; The NEC has also hosted Davis Cup tennis.

-- Twelve world athletics records have been set at the Barclaycard Arena (formerly NIA).
+- Twelve world athletics records have been set at Arena Birmingham.
 The arena has the country’s only demountable six-lane 200-metre track.

 A vibrant museum in the heart of the city with over 40 galleries.Read More